Declaration of Corporate Management (§§ 289f, 315d HGB)

 The Supervisory Board has its own internal rules of procedure (see www.evotec.com; Invest section) and complies with the Code’s suggestion to hold occasional separate discussions.

-On a regular basis the Supervisory Board examines the efficiency of its activities as recommended in the Corporate Governance Code.
+The Supervisory Board regularly every two years examines the efficiency and best practice review recommended in the Corporate Governance Code.
+All Supervisory Board members are questioned by means of a questionnaire, which is evaluated by the Corporate Office.
+The evaluation and possible recommendations for action are presented to the Supervisory Board for discussion.
 To date all such audits have led to the conclusion that the Supervisory Board is organised efficiently and that the Management Board and the Supervisory Board interact efficiently and effectively.